Best Men (Modern Family): Critical reception

 Eric Adams of The A.V.
-Club gave a B grade to the episode stating that it was absurdly overstuffed but the show has many potential storylines.
+Club gave a B grade to the episode, stating that it was absurdly overstuffed but the show has many potential storylines.
 "The episode is modern TV comedy presented as a Whitman’s Sampler, multiple variations on the same show housed in one convenient package.
 And when you can please that many segments of an audience in a single half-hour, longevity and syndication are almost a given."

 Dalene Rovenstine from Paste Magazine rated the episode with 8.1/10 saying that the season was a roller coaster and she was not expecting much since the moment Elizabeth Banks appeared.

 Michael Adams of 411mania gave the episode 8/10 saying that this episode was an improvement from last week's one.
 "I thought every storyline was strong, and there were some definite character developments that I assume are going to come into play in later episodes, particularly the ones between the Dunphy girls.
 The only disappointment in this episode was that they teased us early on this season about the wedding.
 I really thought it was going to be Mitchell and Cam's wedding, but obviously, it wasn't.
 I'm ok with how it turned out..."

 Victoria Leigh Miller from Yahoo!
-TV said that Micth and Cam are the best best men in TV history.
+TV said that Mitch and Cam are the best best men in TV history.

 Leigh Raines from TV Fanatic rated the episode with 4.5/5 while Zach Dionne of Vulture rated it with 3/5.